 I do this every single day in the garden, simply pulling up any weeds I see and dropping them in the pathway.
 Because I’m out here daily, I don’t worry about the weeds re-rooting as they’ll be trampled and composted into the path.

 It’s important to note that these tips are coming from a lasagna gardening mindset where the garden will be heavily mulched to protect the soil and minimize weeds.

 If you’re working with a large garden area that hasn’t been mulched, these methods may prove more difficult for keeping weeds out of the garden.

 In that case, there are times when something like a hula hoe or a stirrup hoe can come in handy.
-Especially in areas like walkways where disturbing the ground isn’t as big of a deal.
+This is one of my favorite garden tools, and works well in areas like walkways where disturbing the ground isn’t as big of a deal.

 Another method of weed control is to use cultivation.
 We do very little cultivation because of our gardening practices and cultivation disturbs the soil much more than we’d like.